 - Fund Manager Risk

 The fund manager may not be able to outperform the market.
 As a result your fund may give you low or even negative returns.
 To avoid this, you may choose to invest your funds with an organization that has an impressive investment portfolio.

-2. Market Risk
+- Market Risk

-3. Credit Risk
+- Credit Risk

-4. Interest Rate Risk
+- Interest Rate Risk

-The value of bonds usually falls when interest rates rise.
+The value of bonds usually falls when the interest rates rise.
 In such a scenario (as happened in 2018), your mutual funds, which hold bonds, can also lose value.

 - If your investing horizon is less than 3 years, stick to debt funds only.
 Within the debt category you can go for liquid funds or corporate bond funds (the latter can only hold AAA rated debt).
 This will keep your credit risk and interest rate risk contained.